 GETTING THE RIGHT PAIR FOR YOU

 ‘Face shape’ has a huge influence on the style of frame that could work best for you.
-We have put together our own guide here that provides some insight into the science behind it all.
+We have put together our own guide here that provides insight into the science behind it.
 Learn it, learn it well and earn those bragging rights amongst your friends.
-What better conversation to start an evening out than talking about why your square frames are looking so very beautiful on your round face?
+What better conversation to start an evening out than talking about why your square frames are looking so very beautiful on your round face.

 Unsure of whether your sunglasses are fitting you best?
 Check out our advice below.

 1. Whilst your frame may extend past the side of your face, your lenses shouldn’t.